 The Bible says in Psalms 56:9, When I cry unto thee, then shall mine enemies turn back: this I know; for God is for me.
 David knew that his prayers worked.
 David knew that when he prayed to God, things changed.
 His enemies were turned back.
 David also knew that God was for him.
 David said, God is for me.
 Once you believe in Jesus, God is on your side.
 God is not angry with you.
 God is not going to punish you.
 God does not even remember your sins and failures.
 God is on your side.

 Why did David have such great faith in God and such confidence that God was going to help him and answer his prayers?
 The next verse tells why.
 The Bible says in Psalms 56:10, In God will I praise his word: in the LORD will I praise his word.
 David valued the Word of God.
 He loved the Word of God.
 David praised the Word of God.
 Faith cometh by hearing, and hearing by the Word of God.
-If you want to have more faith and confidence that God is on your side, and that He is going to answer your prayers, then make sure the Word of God has the proper place in your life through reading, memorizing, and going to church and hearing good Bible-teaching.
+If you want to have more faith and confidence that God is on your side, and that He is going to answer your prayers, then make sure the Word of God has the proper place in your life through reading the Bible, memorizing Bible verses, and going to church and hearing good Bible-teaching.

 The Bible says in Psalms 56:11, In God have I put my trust: I will not be afraid what man can do unto me.
 How can you conquer your fears of what might happen to you in this world of woe?
 Do what David did: put your trust in God and in Jesus the Lord.
-In other words if you trust in something or someone other than God, fear will win over you.
+In other words, if you trust in something or someone other than God, fear will win over you.
 True confidence comes from trusting in the Lord and knowing that Someone with true power and wisdom and love controls your life.
-Once you trust in the Lord about something, whatever happens is Gods will.
+Once you trust in the Lord about something, whatever happens is Gods will, and so there is nothing to fear.

 The Bible says in Psalms 56:12, Thy vows are upon me, O God; I will render praises unto thee.
 When you make a vow to God, you are making a promise to Him.
-For example, when you accept Jesus as your Savior, you promise to follow Him and to serve Him for the rest of your life out of gratitude for the fact that He died on the cross for you so you could be forgiven and go to heaven.
+For example, when you accept Jesus as your Savior, you promise to follow Him and to serve Him for the rest of your life.
+You make such a promise out of gratitude for the fact that He died on the cross for you so you could be forgiven and go to heaven.
 For the same reason, you have the basis to always be able to render praises unto Christ.
 Thank the Lord for all things, but especially thank Him for dying for you on the cross.

 The Bible says in Psalms 56:13, For thou hast delivered my soul from death: wilt not thou deliver my feet from falling, that I may walk before God in the light of the living?
 This is a great verse to memorize.
 The first phrase refers to the salvation of the soul.
 Once you accept Jesus as Savior, you are saved, and therefore when you die, you will dwell in heaven forever.
 That is wonderful, but you still have a life to live on earth.
 You do not want to fall: in other words you do not want your life to be ruined.
 Notice the use of the words feet and walk.
 What direction will you end up going in life?
 Just make sure that you walk with God.
 You do that by staying in fellowship with Christ, and you do that by having the right amount of daily confession of sin, prayer, and Bible.
 What is Gods plan for your life?
 To put it on general terms: the Lord wants you to live a life of faith, walking with Him.
 David knew that and he wanted to do it, David was smart enough to know that He needed Gods help even to do that, and so David prayed, wilt not thou deliver my feet from falling, that I may walk before God in the light of the living?